Hypergraph polynomials and the Bernardi process: Introduction

-The notion of root polytope (Definition \ref{def:rootpolytope}) is due to Postnikov \cite{alex}.
-In particular, he studied its triangulations to great effect.
-A consequence of our proof is an unexpected link between Bernardi's and Postnikov's work: when the Bernardi trees for all hypertrees are translated to simplices in the root polytope, they form a dissection.
+The notion of root polytope (Definition \ref{def:rootpolytope}) is due to Hibi and Ohsugi \cite{hibi}.
+Postnikov \cite{alex} discovered it independently and studied its triangulations to great effect.
+A consequence of our proof is an unexpected link between Bernardi's and Postnikov's work: {\bf when the Bernardi trees for all hypertrees are translated to simplices in the root polytope, they form a dissection}.
 (I.e., the simplices fill the polytope and their interiors are mutually disjoint.
 They typically do not form a triangulation though, cf.\ Examples \ref{ex:non-triangulation} and \ref{ex:otszog} --- that is, some pairs of simplices may not intersect in a common face.)
 In Section \ref{sec:examples} we will see that this generalizes the well-known triangulation of the product of two simplices by non-crossing trees.

 We get an alternative description of the dissection by reinterpreting Bernardi trees as `Jaeger trees,' in honor of F. Jaeger's beautiful paper \cite{Jaeger} in which they appear as the main terms in a certain expansion of the Homfly polynomial.
-(The overlap between Jaeger's cases and ours is when $\bip\HH$ is embedded in the plane so that the so-called median construction can be performed, resulting in a (typically non-planar) ribbon structure for the graph, as well as in an alternating link.
+(The overlap between Jaeger's cases and ours is when $\bip\HH$ is embedded in the plane so that the so called median construction can be performed, resulting in a (typically non-planar) ribbon structure for the graph, as well as in an alternating link.
 See Figures \ref {fig:apapirrasokatir} and \ref{fig:knot}.)
 This description does not refer to hypertrees, instead Jaeger trees are defined by a simple local rule that is obeyed when we trace the boundaries of their neighborhoods.
-This also leads to the definition of a natural order among Bernardi/Jaeger trees and we prove, as a key step to our main theorem, that this order is a shelling order of the dissection.
+This also leads to the definition of a natural order among Bernardi/Jaeger trees and we prove, as a key step to our main theorem, that {\bf this order is a shelling order of the dissection}.